Ex-Trump strategist Steve Bannon hits airwaves after prison release

 Madeline Peltz, Deputy Director for Rapid Response at the left-leaning media watchdog Media Matters, said Bannon was skilled at using misinformation to push his right-wing agenda.

-“Bannon is one of the most talented broadcasters among his peers, in terms of taking current events, pulling out a kernel of truth from them, and then spinning an elaborate conspiracy theory on top of it, which then becomes the fuel for the action that’s taken by the grassroots in response to these lies,” Peltztold CNN.
+“Bannon is one of the most talented broadcasters among his peers, in terms of taking current events, pulling out a kernel of truth from them, and then spinning an elaborate conspiracy theory on top of it, which then becomes the fuel for the action that’s taken by the grassroots in response to these lies,” Peltz told CNN.

 “There’s really no one who has quite the same level of talent for that particular misinformation approach.”